bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-10-31-gl3-migration.md

 sudo docker exec -it greenlight-v2 bundle exec rake migrations:roles
 ```

+**If you have an error, try re-running the migration task to resolve any failed resources migration.**
+**Also, make sure that the GLv3 server is running and accessible through your network.**

 ### Users Migration
 The Users will be migrated with their corresponding role.

 Important notes:
-- **Migrated users will be prompted to reset their password via an automated email.**
+- **Once the Users migration is completed, the migrated users will be prompted to reset their password via an automated email.
+The accounts passwords can't be migrated from Greenlight v2.**
 - Pending, denied and deleted users will not be migrated to GLv3.
 - Both local and external users will be migrated.